abtinsr/abtinsr/README.md

 - 👋 Hello!
-I'm a business analyst dipping my toe in the data science and visualisation pond.
+I'm a business analyst dipping my toe in the applied statistics and data visualisation pond.
 - 👀 Interests include an odd mix of innovation management, statistics, behavioural economics, journalism, growth and foreign policy - to name some things.

 <!---